 Eastern Zhou Dynasty

 January 2017 - In 771 BC, skillful fighters from the northwest invaded China; they may have been the ancestors of the Huns.
 These Central Asians had figured out how to ride horses in war, and wanted to use their new cavalry to conquer northern China.
-The Zhou emperors retreated and made a new capital at Luoyang, further east.
+The Zhou emperors retreated towards the Pacific Ocean and made a new capital at Luoyang, further east.
 So we call this period the Eastern Zhou.

 Historians call the first three hundred years of the Eastern Zhou period the Spring and Autumn period because it was a good time for China.
 Many philosophers, like Confucius and Lao-Tzu, were working in China at this time.
 Farmers invented the mold-board for their plows.
 Tool-makers in China learned how to use iron to make tools at this time; they probably learned from iron-workers in West Asia, maybe by way of India or Central Asia.

 But iron also made good weapons, and the 200 little states began to fight each other all the time.
 The period from 481 to 221 BC is called the Warring States period.
 By this time, Chinese armies had learned from the Central Asians how to ride horses into battle.
 But they had trouble breeding good horses in China, where the climate wasn't right for it.
 Chinese armies bought most of their horses from Sogdian traders.
 Chinese spinners and weavers - mainly women - started to produce a lot more silk cloth in order to trade it to the Sogdians for the horses, and for high-quality iron.
 So Silk Road trade became much more important to China during the Warring States period.
 Trade went eastward too, as ships started to sail between China and Japan.